baketti/CRUD-Products-and-Orders/README.md

   "endDate"
 }
 ```
-Note: Admins can do everything they want with products!
+Note: Admins can do everything they want with products, but users can only watch!

 ###  Orders